vuex-asr/vuex-asr/docs/learn-by-example/actions.md

   }
 });
 ```
-now we could bind the component like this:
+now we could bind the component like this (and reuse it):

 ```vue{7,8}